Subscribe To This Site

 The US government has gathered together a partnership of nations and started its own programme to develop low carbon and no carbon industry.

 It remains to be seen how effective these programmes will be.
-From 1990 to 2000 the US economy has become more carbon efficient (more GDP or wealth generation from each unit of carbon) but their actual emissions have risen by 14%.
+From 1990 to 2000 the US economy has become more carbon efficient (more GDP or wealth generation from each unit of carbon) but their actual emissions have risen by 14% - so there has been no carbon reduction at all.

 Within the US there are individual states and which are creating carbon initiatives, some working with industry to achieve reductions.